-The Feelings Teacher provides an informal, non-judgemental, safe and secure therapy which can also include all loved ones, one or both parents, parent and child, whichever way works best for the family.
-Counselling sessions can provide you with the support and resources you need to be the best parent you can be.
+The Feelings Teacher provides an informal, non-judgemental, safe and secure therapy which can include all loved ones, one or both parents, parent and child, whichever way works best for the family.
+Counselling sessions provides you with the support and resources required to be the best parent you can be.

 Sometimes, working with just the child is not enough and we need to look at the whole family system, and their relationships.
-By providing a safe, non-judgemental environment The Feelings Teacher enables family members to express and explore difficult thoughts and emotions safely, helping them understand each other’s experiences and views, appreciate each other’s needs and build on their strengths.
+By providing a safe, non-judgemental environment The Feelings Teacher enables family members to express and explore difficult thoughts and emotions safely.
+Thereby helping to understand each other’s experiences and views, appreciate each other’s needs and build on their strengths.
 It can help with many issues that affect the family unit, helping people make useful changes in their relationships and their lives.